Lisa Hardesty, Ph.D., L.P.

 Talk to your teen.
 Ask how they are doing and about some of the emotions they may be experiencing.
 Review past experiences that were challenging and talk about how your teen overcame them.
 Validate their concerns while gently reminding them about the temporary nature of problems and that moving forward through adversity is possible by using resilience tools developed in the past.

 3. Promote social connectivity.

-Identify ways to connect more as a family, and build virtual or in-person social experiences with trusted friends that follow safe distancing recommendations.
-Opportunities to connect with peers and family can help your teen's feelings of loneliness and helplessness transition to a sense of belonging and importance.
+Identify ways to connect more as a family and provide opportunities to connect with peers and other adult caregivers.
+These social connections can help override a teen's feelings of loneliness and helplessness and allow them to transition to a sense of belonging and importance.

 4. Ask questions and have conversations.

 Noticing changes in your teen can be unsettling.
-Be proactive and ask what is wrong.
-If you are worried that your teen may have suicidal thoughts, be direct and ask, "Are you thinking about hurting yourself?"
-Asking about suicide thoughts does not cause harm, and doing so often helps.
+Be proactive and ask what's wrong.
+If you're worried your teen may have suicidal thoughts, be direct and ask, "Are you thinking about hurting yourself?"
+Asking about suicidal thoughts doesn't cause harm and often helps.
 If your teen answers yes, don't downplay the situation.
 Ask how you can help, express your concerns about his or her feelings and seek professional help.

 5. Seek professional help.

-There are many treatment options for people who are contemplating taking their own life.
+There are many treatment options for people contemplating taking their own life.
 More than 90% of people who commit suicide have one or more treatable mental illnesses.
-Even if the root cause is not a mental illness, coping techniques and emotional support are proven methods to aid those in need.
+Even if the root cause isn't a mental illness, coping techniques and emotional support are proven methods to aid those in need.